diegomarzaa/obsidian-pinned-tabs-customizer/README.md

 ## Installation

 ### Manual Installation
-1. Download the latest release from the [GitHub Repository](https://github.com/diegomarzaa/obsidian-pinned-tabs-customizer).
+1. Download the latest release from the [GitHub Releases](https://github.com/diegomarzaa/obsidian-pinned-tabs-customizer/releases) page.
 2. Extract the contents to your vault's `.obsidian/plugins/obsidian-pinned-tab-customizer` folder.
 3. Enable the plugin in Obsidian's **Community plugins** settings.